It starts at the ARCH

-Biology, chemistry programs open many doors for graduates
+Biology, Chemistry, and Biochemistry programs open many doors for graduates

-Misericordia University’s biology, chemistry, and biochemistry programs offer students the opportunity to pursue virtually any career in the health sciences.
-Our biology curriculum gives you a strong foundation in genetics, molecular biology, ecology, marine biology, and neurobiology, while small class sizes guarantee personal attention during research and classroom instruction.
-Students in the program are exposed to modern organic, inorganic, and physical chemistry, along with instrumental analysis and chemical literature.
-A blend of mathematics and physics completes the program.
+Misericordia University’s Biology, Chemistry, and Biochemistry programs offer students the opportunity to pursue virtually any career in the health sciences.
+Our Biology curriculum gives you a strong foundation in genetics, molecular biology, ecology, marine biology, and neurobiology, while small class sizes guarantee personal attention during research and classroom instruction.
+Students in the Chemistry and Biochemistry programs are exposed to modern organic, inorganic, and physical chemistry, along with instrumental analysis and modern instrumentation.
+A blend of scientific research, mathematics, and physics completes the program.
 Graduates of these programs go on to graduate school and become physicians, veterinarians, dentists, and optometrists.

 Misericordia University has been educating nurses since 1949 in the longest established program in northeastern Pennsylvania.
-In 2012 the program received the American Association of Colleges of Nursing Innovations in Professional Nursing Award and in 2013 was granted 10 years of accreditation from the Commission on Collegiate Nursing Education.
-MU offers students who are interested in nursing several different options, including the B.S.N., M.S.N., post-master’s certificate in family nurse practitioner, and the Doctor of Nursing Practice.
-MU features an ultramodern nursing lab and computer simulator.
+In 2012, the program received the American Association of Colleges of Nursing Innovations in Professional Nursing Award for its interprofessional education initiatives.
+In 2013, the program was granted 10 years of accreditation from the Commission on Collegiate Nursing Education.
+Misericordia offers students who are interested in nursing several different options, including the BSN, MSN, post-master’s certificate in Family Nurse Practitioner, and the Doctor of Nursing Practice.
+Misericordia features two simulators and a modern nursing lab.

-Misericordia University medical imaging students benefit from the relationships this program has with clinical sites, which enable our students to apply their classroom knowledge in a professional setting.
-MU prepares its medical imaging majors with thorough training in the technical aspects of these jobs and a solid background in the liberal arts.
-Our on-campus energizing laboratory facilities, along with experienced faculty who practice in the field, have helped our graduates earn a 100% pass rate on the national registry exam for the last 27 years.
-The major also features two fifth-year options for students, including a master’s degree in organizational management and a certificate in diagnostic medical sonography.
+Misericordia University Medical Imaging students benefit from the relationships the program has with clinical sites, which enable our students to apply their classroom knowledge in a professional setting.
+The University prepares its Medical Imaging majors with thorough education in the technical aspects of these jobs and a solid background in the liberal arts.
+Our on-campus digital radiography system laboratory, along with experienced faculty who practice in the field, prepare students to be educationally prepared and clinically competent as entry-level radiologic technologists.
+The major also features internship options in specialty modalities during the senior level and two fifth-year options for students, including a master’s degree in Organizational Management and a certificate in Diagnostic Medical Sonography.

 Doctor of Physical Therapy program